2022 Oder environmental disaster: Reaction

 Sign about the 2022 Oder river environmental disaster.

 The Prime Minister of Poland Mateusz Morawiecki was put under pressure to act and fired two government officials as a result (the head of the water authority, Państwowe Gospodarstwo Wodne Wody Polskie, Przemysław Daca, and the head of the environmental authority, Chief Inspectorate of Environmental Protection, Michał Mistrzak).
 This in turn caused internal rifts in the ruling Law and Justice party.

 Local residents reacted negatively to the government's actions, and, with the state television avoiding reporting on the subject, widespread allegations of a government cover-up began.
 Criticism also fell on the local voivodes.

 The Polish opposition blamed the Polish government for reacting slowly to the developing situation, and downplaying the scale of the problem.
 The government said the perpetrators would be severely punished, while blaming opposition politicians, in particular Donald Tusk and Rafał Trzaskowski, for exaggerating the issue.
 The government media has compared the situation to other previous minor and unrelated events in Warsaw and Gdańsk, where the opposition Civic Platform holds power.
 On 12 August, the deputy minister of infrastructure, Grzegorz Witkowski, blamed the opposition and the ecologists, and stated that the river was safe to enter, and fishing is allowed.
 Krystyna Pawłowicz, a Eurosceptic member of the Law and Justice party, has publicly suggested that other countries may be responsible for the contaminations.

 Some anglers fear that fish might never return to the river, and Steffi Lemke, the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection, called the situation a catastrophe and a shocking ecological disaster.
 German officials have also complained about the lack of communication from the Polish officials.

-Poles are very critical of government reactions, according to polls, in which more than 60% of responders said that they "disapprove of the government's response to the environmental disaster on the Oder River".
+Poles were very critical of government reactions, according to polls, in which more than 60% of responders said that they "disapprove of the government's response to the environmental disaster on the Oder River".